neoclide/coc-java/Readme.md

 - `java.completion.guessMethodArguments` : When set to true, method arguments are guessed when a method is selected from as list of code assist proposals.
 - `java.completion.enabled` : Enable/disable code completion support.
 - `java.clean.workspace` : Clean the Java language server workspace.
+- `java.foldingRange.enabled`: Enable/disable smart folding range support.
+If disabled, it will use the default indentation-based folding range provided by VS Code.

+New in 1.3.0:

+- `java.maven.downloadSources`: Enable/disable eager download of Maven source artifacts.
+- `java.codeGeneration.useBlocks`: Use blocks in 'if' statements when generating the methods.
+Defaults to `false`.
+- `java.codeGeneration.generateComments`: Generate method comments when generating the methods.
+Defaults to `false`.
+- `java.codeGeneration.toString.template`: The template for generating the toString method.
+Defaults to `${object.className} [${member.name()}=${member.value}, ${otherMembers}]`.
+- `java.codeGeneration.toString.codeStyle`: The code style for generating the toString method.
+Defaults to `STRING_CONCATENATION`.
+- `java.codeGeneration.toString.skipNullValues`: Skip null values when generating the toString method.
+Defaults to `false`.
+- `java.codeGeneration.toString.listArrayContents`: List contents of arrays instead of using native toString().
+Defaults to `true`.
+- `java.codeGeneration.toString.limitElements`: Limit number of items in arrays/collections/maps to list, if 0 then list all.
+Defaults to `0`.

 # Troubleshooting